maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_8.md

 5. Click on `Grade` and fix the `Attempts allowed`.
 E.g. you could use `Unlimited` for a practice quiz and `1` for a coursework quiz.
 6. Click on  `Question behaviour` and choose your desired question behaviour, as discussed above.
 7. Under `Review options`, you can choose what students are allowed to see during or after the quiz.
 This includes options such as whether their answer is correct, their mark and feedback.
 We recommend turning off `Right answer` for both practice and coursework quizzes, and allowing `General feedback` (worked solution) to be on for a practice quiz, but off for coursework quizzes.
-8. Finish by clicking `Save and return to module`.
+8. Finish by clicking `Save and return to course`.

-Don't forget to ensure that the `Show` button next to the quiz is on, as well as the `Show` button next to the topic when you want the students to see the quiz.
+You can toggle whether students can see the quiz/topic by clicking `Edit` and `Show`.

 Note, the Moodle question bank will automatically create a category for the quiz.
 It is sometimes sensible to put all the questions used in the quiz into this category, but note that you will only see the category if you have previously navigated to the quiz.

 ### Adding questions

-Turn editing on and click on the quiz then click `Edit quiz`.
+Click on the quiz, and then `Edit quiz`.

-2. Click `Add`  then click `from a question bank`, select a category then one or more of the STACK questions you have created.
+2. Click `Add`  then click `from question bank`, select a category then one or more of the STACK questions you have created.
 3. Click `Add selected questions to the quiz` then click `Save` and return to the main module page.

 To preview the quiz, click on it, then click `Preview quiz now`.